MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 1. **Certificate merging and Key Vault update:** The script merges the renewed certificate back into the key vault, finalizing the update process and removing the message from the queue.
 Throughout the entire process, the private key of the certificate is never extracted from the key vault.

-1. **Monitoring and email notification:** All operations that are run by various Azure components, such as an Automation account, Key Vault, a storage account queue, and Event Grid, are logged within the Azure Monitor Logs workspace to enable monitoring.
+1. **Monitoring and email notification:** All operations that various Azure components run, such as an Automation account, Key Vault, a storage account queue, and Event Grid, are logged within the Azure Monitor Logs workspace to enable monitoring.
 After the certificate merges into the key vault, the script sends an email message to administrators to notify them of the outcome.

 1. **Certificate retrieval:** The key vault extension on the server plays an important role during this phase.
 It automatically downloads the latest version of the certificate from the key vault into the local store of the server that's using the certificate.
 You can configure multiple servers with the key vault extension to retrieve the same certificate (wildcard or with multiple Subject Alternative Name certificates) from the key vault.